eamontaaffe/holidaze/src/pages/pulau-ubin-notes.md

 ---
 ## Getting there

 From Changi Ferry Terminal we boarded a small dinky boat which took about 20 minutes.
-It was also really cheap, costing SG $3 per person, one way.
+It was really cheap, costing SG $3 per person, one way.
 <br></br>

 ## Once you're there

-The best way to see the island is by bike.
-As soon as you arrive and walk into "town" there's no shortage of people trying to get you to hire one.
-You'll find wild boars, monkeys, coastal bridge walks alongside mangroves.
+Hire a bike to see the island.
+As soon as you walk into "town" there's no shortage of people trying to get you to hire one.
+There's wild boars, monkeys and coastal bridge walks.